nazarepiedady/learn-svelte-pt/content/tutorial/01-svelte/07-lifecycle/03-tick/README.md

 let text = `Select some text and hit the tab key to toggle uppercase`;
 ```

-...and running it immediately before we set `this.selectionStart` and `this.selectionEnd` at the end of `handleKeydown`:
+...e executando-a imediatamente antes de definirmos `this.selectionStart` e `this.selectionEnd` no final da `handleKeydown`:

 ```js
 /// file: App.svelte